dase/CLAIMS/README.md

 [Li Wang](https://github.com/wangli1426), Ph.D. student in East China Normal University, manages the master students in this team and is responsible for designing and implementing the key components of CLAIMS, including query optimizer, catalog, physical operators, distributed communication infrastructure, storage layout, etc.

-[Lei Zhang](https://github.com/egraldlo) is responsible for designing and implementing the key components of CLAIMS, including query optimizer, physical operators, persistent data exchange, storage management, etc.
+[Lei Zhang](https://github.com/egraldlo), M.A. student in East China Normal University, is responsible for designing and implementing the key components of CLAIMS, including query optimizer, physical operators, persistent data exchange, storage management, etc.

-[Shaochan Dong](https://github.com/scdong) is responsible for designing and implementing in-memory index and index management, data types, as well as data loading and importing.
+[Shaochan Dong](https://github.com/scdong), M.A. student in East China Normal University, is responsible for designing and implementing in-memory index and index management, data types, as well as data loading and importing.

-[Xinzhou Zhang]() is mainly responsible for web UI design and implementing data importing model.
+[Xinzhou Zhang](), M.A. student in East China Normal University, is mainly responsible for web UI design and implementing data importing model.

-[Yongfeng Li](https://github.com/NagamineLee) was a formal member of CLAIMS, who participated in designing and implementing catalog model.
+[Yongfeng Li](https://github.com/NagamineLee), M.A. student in East China Normal University, was a formal member of CLAIMS, who participated in designing and implementing catalog model.

-[Lin Gu]() is responsible for designing the demo cases of CLAIMS.
+[Lin Gu](), M.A. student in East China Normal University, is responsible for designing the demo cases of CLAIMS.

 #### Publications